AgentMC/Sao19/Translate/En/Part7.md

 The couple exchanged glances, and Isukan coughed and answered.

-"I was going to report this properly at the next meeting......It’s a shame, but we are unable to grasp the current status of the dark arts masters’ guild. "
+"I was going to report this properly at the next meeting......It’s a shame, but we are unable to grasp the current status of the dark arts masters’ guild."

 "What do you mean……?"